 Recent evolutions in the sector have seen the emergence of non-bank lenders joining the realm of syndicated credit in a new wave of modern lenders, similar to Peer to Peer (P2P) lending.
 But as this sector develops, it faces greater expectations to move forward and away from its roots in traditional banking and forward into the future.

-Let’s take a look at the future of syndicated loan operations and loan syndication software and what this could mean for a new generation of borrowers and lenders.
+Let’s look at the future of syndicated loan operations and loan syndication software and what this could mean for a new generation of borrowers and lenders.

 What Are Syndicated Finance and Syndicated Lending?

 Syndicated lending is a system wherein a lead arranger takes on a loan and involves other lending participants to reduce the risk, and reap the rewards.
 The group of lenders who join is known as a loan syndicate, and such systems date back to the early 1960s.
 Recently, syndicated loan data shows that they have experienced an uptick in interest and there is a defined move to establish a more modern approach.

 When it comes to syndicated lending, a number of parties are involved.
 These include:

 - Lead lender/arranger – this is the financial body in charge of the loan.
 They manage the processes alongside the syndicate including underwriting and financing.
 In most cases, the lead lender is a large bank, however, recently, non-bank lenders have also been on the uptick.